Mach1Studios/slate/source/index.html.md

     Encode and process input streams/audio into a Mach1Spatial VVBP format.
   - **_Mach1Decode lib:_**
     Decode and process a Mach1Spatial VVBP format with device orientation / headtracking to output directional spatial audio.
+  - **_Mach1DecodePositional lib:_**
+    Add additional optional decoding layer to decode spatial mixes with 6DOF for positional and orientational decoding.
   - **_Mach1Transcode lib:_**
     Transcode / convert any audio format (surround/spatial) to or from a Mach1Spatial VVBP format.